fernandoem88/react-requests-manager/README.md

 ## utils.finish

-when you have the server response you will probably need to dispatch it your application state manager (redux for example), this is the place to do so.
+when you have the server response you will probably need to dispatch it to your application state manager (redux for example), this is the place to do so.

 ```ts
 type StatusData =